-I get tired of mentioning that Ecocash came and changed things in Zimbabwe blah blah blah.
+The one thing that we will all probably get tired of hearing is that Ecocash came and changed things in Zimbabwe blah blah blah.
+It may have started out slow but after our cash crisis spiralled deeper and deeper into turmoil.
 I mean you can pay for basically everything now; groceries, rent, tuition fees and I’m guessing the more dramatic members of society are even paying bribes, for marijuana and for prostitutes via Ecocash.
 Last week was a particularly bad one with the seeming loss in value of bond notes and people trying to find ways to use Bond Notes less.
 At the end of the day when a service is good, it does grow out of control.
 So it really grinds my gears when it can’t pay for one thing I think would make mine and a lot of lives easier: Kombi Fares!

 Cash has not been easy to get for the past few months in Zimbabwe and I don’t mean United States Dollars.
 Just simple cash, just coins – bond bloody coins!
 When bond notes came we didn’t even want them, the masses took to Facebook and Twitter and made noise, #hashtags were flying all over the place.
 Memes depleted our WhatsApp bundles as we downloaded, laughed and shared.
 The bond notes came anyway, things looked like they could have gotten better, just for a little while, then it all went to shit.

 Zimbabweans had learnt the art of plastic money transactions, mobile money was the talk of the town.
 Ecocash/Telecash/OneWallet merchant signs were everywhere we needed them to be.
 Well, almost everywhere.